For Maps & Comprehensive Directions to Newport visit: www.gonewport.com

 By Air to Providence: The T.F.
 Green airport outside of Providence, RI, is the closest airport to Newport.
-The best way to get to the William Gyles Guesthouse from the airport is by a minivan shuttle service run by Cozy Cab.
+The best way to get to the William Gyles Guesthouse from the airport is by a shuttle service run by Orange Cab.
 Cost from airport to Newport is $25 one way; approximate travel time is 40 minutes.
-For reservation call 1-800-846-1502 if out of the area or 401-846-2500 if in Rhode Island.
+For reservation call 401-841-0020.
 Ask them to drop you off at the William Gyles Guesthouse in Newport.

-The people from Cozy Cab may want to drop you off at a hotel near the guesthouse rather than at the guesthouse.
+The people from Orange Cab may want to drop you off at a hotel near the guesthouse rather than at the guesthouse.
 If so, have them drop you off at the Marriott Hotel in downtown Newport.
 From there you can get to the guesthouse by catching a local cab ($4) or by walking 15 minutes along the waterfront (see walking directions below).
-This scenario could happen because you are taking an airport “shuttle” which costs $25, not a private taxi, which costs $75.
-Consider yourself fortunate if they drop you off at the guesthouse when taking the shuttle.
-For more information visit: www.cozytrans.com
+This scenario could happen because you are taking an airport "shuttle" which costs $25, not a private taxi, which costs $75.
+You are fortunate if they drop you off at the guesthouse rather than a hotel when taking the shuttle.
+For more information visit: www.NewportShuttle.com